KeithIMyers/chrome-extension-generator/README.md

-# Chrome Extension Builder

-# Chrome Extension Builder
+# Chrome Extension Generator

-Chrome Extension Builder is a command-line tool that simplifies the process of creating a basic structure for Chrome extensions.
+Chrome Extension Generator is a command-line tool that simplifies the process of creating a basic structure for Chrome extensions.
 It generates a skeleton project with essential files and configurations, allowing developers to quickly start building their Chrome extensions.

 ## Author